Utility Functions: A Comprehensive Guide

 Game Theory

-Payoff in Prisoner’s Dilemma:
+Model payoffs in strategic interactions, e.g., Prisoner’s Dilemma:

 \[ u_i(s_i, s_{-i}) \]